Kiran Bedi: First posting in Delhi

-Bedi did not spare errant motorists from the rich and influential section of the society, which resulted in a powerful lobby against her.
+Bedi did not spare errant motorists from the rich and influential section of society, which resulted in a powerful lobby against her.
 Her victims included the Director of the Central Bureau of Investigation and her own sister-in-law.
 After the Asian Games were over, she was transferred to Goa for 3 years.
 According to contemporary rumours, Indira Gandhi's aides R. K. Dhawan and Yashpal Kapoor, as well as her yoga instructor Dhirendra Brahmachari (whom Bedi had personally fined for a wrongly parked car), played a role in her transfer.
 According to another theory, the loss of revenue resulting from her experiment of holding classes for traffic violators (instead of fining them) was a major factor in her transfer.

 Her 7-year-old daughter suffered from nephritic syndrome since the age of 3, and was seriously ill at the time.
-Bedi requested the Home Ministry to not to transfer her out of Delhi until her daughter's condition became stable.
+Bedi requested the Home Ministry not to transfer her out of Delhi until her daughter's condition became stable.
 According to Bedi, she had put herself in a "very vulnerable situation", and the only people who could help her were the ones "who had been offended by my 'equal enforcement of law'".
 Her request was not entertained, and she had to leave behind her daughter, who was too ill to accompany her.